keiji/gradle-sbom-generator/README.md

 `*-incomplete.json` is contained entries when applicable at least one of condition below.

+* The POM file could not be obtained from the specified repositories
-* Empty developer and organization
+* Developers and organization information is not exist in the POM file
-* Empty license
+* Licenses information is not declared in the POM file

+we need research to fill in the missing information.

 ### License